Charlesuwaje/E-comm-app/README.md

 # E-comm-app
- This an e-commerce app that is focused on the functionality only and also this is built with laravel.
+ This an e-commerce app that is focused on functionality only and also this is built with Laravel.